Hardware-Level QoS Enforcement Features: Technologies, Use Cases, and Research Challenges: Review Method

 \subsection{Starting Set Identification}

 Google Scholar\footnote{\url{http://scholar.google.com}} was used as a search engine when querying for potential starting set articles.
-This had the advantage of minimizing potential publisher bias as the search covers a large number of sources.
+This had the advantage of minimizing potential publisher bias as the search covers a large number of publishing sources.
 A separate search was conducted for each of the hardware features of interest.
 The exact search terms used were: \begin{enumerate} \item ``intel cache allocation technology'' \item ``intel memory bandwidth allocation'' \item ``amd64 technology platform quality of service extensions'' \end{enumerate}

 A set of seed publications were selected from these lists of publications based on our inclusion criteria, publisher diversity, and relevance.
-This start set of papers are listed in \tablename~\ref{tab:startset} and their relationship graph may be seen in \figurename~\ref{fig:start_tree}.
+This start set of papers are listed in \tablename~\ref{tab:startset} and a graph of their reference relationships may be seen in \figurename~\ref{fig:start_tree}.
+While this starting set is small and may contain important gaps in the literature, it is a large and diverse enough starting point.
+The snowballing process will help fill in these gaps as the included papers reference, or are referenced by, other important publications.